sablier-labs/docs/docs/apps/features/05-other.md

 ---
-id: "generic"
+id: "other"
 sidebar_position: 5
-title: "Generic"
+title: "Other Features"
 ---

-# Generic features

 The Sablier Interface comes with many other smaller (but still cool) features, from aesthetic easter eggs to integrations with popular services.

-## Social Media Preview
+## Social Media Previews

 For the socialites among our users, we've added a feature that generates social media preview images based on your onchain activity in Sablier.